open-telemetry/opentelemetry-java/CONTRIBUTING.md

 requested directly.
 In order to help keep the PR backlog maintainable, drafts older than 6 months will be closed by the project maintainers.
 This should not be interpreted as a rejection.
 Closed PRs may be reopened by the author when time or interest allows.

+### Test coverage

+CI reports a code coverage delta on every PR.
+The threshold is a signal for reviewer attention, not a merge gate.
+Above it, coverage is not something reviewers will dwell on.
+Below it, reviewers will look more closely at what is uncovered, and the outcome may be adding tests, agreeing that more coverage is impractical, or restructuring the code for testability.
+A red coverage check alone does not block a PR.

+### Build failures

+Transient CI failures happen on a build matrix this size.
+A red check does not, by itself, affect how your PR is reviewed.

+* Failing across all Java versions and operating systems: likely a real issue in the change, worth fixing before requesting review.
+* Only one or a handful of jobs failing: probably transient.
+Most required jobs cannot be re-run by contributors, so a maintainer will re-run them, and these failures are not held against the contribution.
+* If re-runs are slow, a friendly ping on the PR is welcome.

 ## Project scope